gg-91/gg-91/README.md

 # Hi, I'm Gaurav! 👋

 Welcome to my GitHub profile!
 I'm passionate about exploring data, uncovering insights, and discovering the story behind rows & columns.
-As an **ML enthusiast**, I'm constantly learning and building projects that reflect my curiosity in this exciting field.
+As an **Data enthusiast**, I'm constantly learning and building projects that reflect my curiosity in this exciting field.

 I'm currently transitioning into a **data-centric role** to combine my analytical skills with my love for technology, aiming to create impactful solutions.